 Since then, we have continuously translated technical and clinical articles, textbooks, storyboards for videos and animations, localized dental software, and handled a lot of patient information — not to forget a deluge of marketing materials and technical documents of all kinds for small and large dental manufacturers; trying to present them would quickly exceed your scrolling patience.

-So far, about 60 of our book translations have been published.
+So far, about 100 of our book translations have been published.
 In the beginning they were mostly monographs related to different dental specialties.
-Since 2006, we have concentrated mainly in the ITI Treatment Guides.
+Since 2006, we have concentrated mainly on the ITI Treatment Guides.
 We do language editing and copyediting for those and then we translate them into German and, starting in 2010, into several other languages.

 For a well over a decade, we have also worked with “motion pictures.”
 We have translated storyboards, scripts and on-screen texts for about a dozen video titles, mostly clinical visuals.
 We would love to show some of the results here, but unfortunately this is not possible for legal reasons.